🇺🇸 +1 (832) 720-7542|🇦🇺 +61 420 936 669|info@tonecooling.com|Quote Response in 24h

 Table of Contents

+This guide on Heat sink vs fan provides key insights for engineers and procurement teams.
 When it comes to keeping electronics effective thermal management, two options are heat sinks and fans.
 Heat sinks draw heat away from components, fans move air to cool down parts better.
 Understanding the strengths and weaknesses of each will help you choose the right solution for your needs.

 Heat sinks work by absorbing and dissipating heat into the air, they’re good for components that generate a lot of heat like CPUs.
 Fans on the other hand actively push air around, which is helpful when airflow is limited.